Code-Institute-Submissions/ColinHammarberg-MS2/readme.md

 # CONTENT & IMAGES

 #### The most of my images that I have used so far are from Pexels.
 Down below you'll find the links for those images.
+Please note that the reason for why Pexels images are integrated is because of that my Brother does not want to put his own images online at this point.

 * (https://images.pexels.com/photos/7322119/pexels-photo-7322119.jpeg?cs=srgb&dl=pexels-cottonbro-7322119.jpg&fm=jpg)
 * (https://images.pexels.com/photos/7319480/pexels-photo-7319480.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=750&w=1260)